marionsch/PCBS-Old_Press_Article_Classification/README.md

 At the moment, it is easy to make a research with a date but there is no tool for a research with a subject.
 In fact, it could be interesting to see evolution of a subject across years or to have all informations about a particular event.

 In this project, a part of the database will be used to try to classify articles according to their subjects.
 In a frist part, articles will be clean in order to correct mistakes added during the digitization.
 In a second part, the database will be analyse to know how much and which subjects we will be looking for.
 In a last part, word2vect will be used to classify articles according to the subjects found.

+To implement this project, python3 will be used.
+If you want to execute the code, you need to install nltk, gensim and sklear with the following command in a terminal :
+### pip -U install nltk
+### pip -U install gensim
+### pip -U install scikit-learn